 First, this is not a whole bunch different from preparing for your end of the year finals, so just reread this in May; it will still work.
 Also this is not just applicable for high school – everything we say here works for college as well.

 Labs – how important is it to know your labs, in step by step detail, for your final exam?
 Well, you almost never need to remember individual procedural details from a lab at all.
-Remember that labs are there to support the lecture and give you an appreciation for the scientific process, so the lab itself does not teach you anything new.
+Remember that labs are there to support the lecture and give you an appreciation for the scientific process, so the lab itself does not teach you anything new, relative to the lecture material.
 So you needn’t worry about a question asking why you heated the crucible to get rid of the water from the heptahydrate salt because you are not likely to see a bunch questions about your lab.
 There is always the possibility you will see a lab question, but maybe one in ten teachers will ask one.

 As we have discussed in previous blogs, the best way to learn math and science is to do lots and lots of problems.
 In particular, within the body of every textbook chapter you will find pre-worked problems similar to what you will see on your final.
 Cover the solution, attempt to do the problem, and then compare what you did with how the textbook authors solve the problem.
 This is hugely educational.
 At the end of those problems, there are always a bunch of suggested problems in the back of the book that are similar, and the advice here is to do all of those.
 They are excellent predictors of what will appear on the test, often verbatim.
-These problems are the chief benefit of your textbook; the text reviewing the lecture concepts should receive your attention only to the extent you missed some point made during lecture.
+These problems are the chief benefit of your textbook; the text reviewing the lecture concepts should receive your attention only to the extent you missed some point made during lecture, or missed lecture entirely.